scipopt/gcg/doc/resources/devs/branching/branching-selection-heuristics.md

 pseudocost branching can also be substituted by any other heuristic, with varying performance.</small>

 ## Discussion of Available Selection Heuristics
-The goal of any selection heuristic is to select candidates in a way that will result in the smallest branch-and-bound tree.
+The goal of any selection heuristic is to select candidates in a way that will result in the **smallest branch-and-bound tree**.
 As determining these candidates is (to our current knowledge) computationally infeasible, the heuristics instead pick candidates that optimize some other criterion that is potentially thought to be a good indicator of the resulting tree size.